 SIGMOBILE Outstanding Contribution Award

-The submission site for nominations is open for the 2024 round.
-Deadline: 29th February, 2024.
+The submission site for nominations is open for the 2026 round.
+Deadline: April 15, 2026 for guaranteed consideration.

 Andrea Goldsmith